wofsauge/IsaacDocs/docs/index.md

 search:
   boost: -999
 ---
-# Lua API Documentation for The Binding of Isaac - Repentance
+# Lua API Documentation for The Binding of Isaac - Repentance +
 ___

-This Documentation is a community curated project that provides additional informations and code examples for the functions provided by the "Binding of Isaac: Repentance" LUA modding API.
+This Documentation is a community curated project that provides additional informations and code examples for the functions provided by the "Binding of Isaac: Repentance+" LUA modding API.

 If you want to contribute to this project, consider visiting the **[:fontawesome-brands-github: Github Project](https://github.com/wofsauge/IsaacDocs)**